Charlotte Mansfield, a Woman Photographer Goes to War

 Production Credits: Writer, Director, Producer

-“It’s Your War Too:” Charlotte Dee Mansfield’s Photographic Memoir of the Women’s Army Corps is a 30-minute documentary-in-progress about the pioneering career of World War II military photographer Charlotte Dee Mansfield.
-The film is currently in production with the generous support of a Florida State University Council on Research and Creativity Planning Grant and a Liebner Cooper Grant for Creative Productions on the History of Media from the Broadcast Education Association.
+Charlotte Mansfield, a Woman Photographer Goes to War is a half hour documentary about the pioneering career of World War II military photographer Charlotte Dee Mansfield.
+The film is currently under consideration for film festivals and broadcast.
 To learn more about the project, you can review a draft of the film proposal here.